kelvinjjwong/ImageDocker/README.md

 ## Declaration

-- Any pre-release versions of this software is applied to author only.
+- Any pre-release versions of this software is applied to author/developer only.
 - Please backup source images in advance, before using any versions of this software.

 ## License